What’s in the Astronode Devkit?

 26 Jan 2022 | 4 min read

-With commercial satellites now in orbit, Astrocast offers a Development Kit which enables customers to connect their IoT devices i...
+With commercial satellites in orbit, Astrocast offers a Development Kit which enables customers to connect their IoT devices in th...

 From a customer IoT device design perspective, the satellite modem hardware is based on an Astronode S module – to be controlled by the device host CPU using a 2-wire TX/RX UART interface.
 For this purpose, the Astronode API provides a comprehensive command set for modem control and data management.
 In fact, the customer IoT device does not have to deal with timing details of satellite communication.